 The AIP format allows storing submissions; having the submission in its original form can help to ensure authenticity of its representations.
 For this purpose, the AIP format defines a “submission” folder in the root of the AIP which contains the original submission as well as any submission updates added after the AIP was created.
 The following obligatory requirement applies:

-The root directory of the AIP MUST contain a “submission” directory which is a container for the original submission and might eventually contain SIP updates which are submitted after the AIP was created.
+The root directory of the package COULD contain a “submission” folder which is container of the original submission and of any updates of SIPs which are submitted after the AIP was created.

 The submission folder is a container for submissions.
-It could contain the original submission immediately which means that the structure of the information package contained in the folder must be compliant with the E-ARK IP structure defined by the Common Specification.
+It can contain the original submission, i.e. an information package which must be compliant with the Common Specification for IPs.
 Or, in case updating submissions is allowed after the AIP was created, the submission folder can contain sub-folders which represent a series of original submission and submission updates.

 If the submission folder does not contain a METS.xml file, it is assumed that one or several submissions are contained in subfolders.

-The “submission” folder MUST contain the submitted IP directly or one or several E-ARK IPs in sub-folders.
+The “submission” folder MUST contain the submitted IP directly or one or several IPs compliant with the Common Specification for IPs in sub-folders.

 This means that any sub-folders must contain IPs.